-Capital assets, which include property, plant, equipment and infrastructure, are reported in the government-wide financial statements.
+Capital assets are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an individual cost of \$5,000 or more and an estimated useful life of two years or more.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.